• Skip to primary navigation

 Notes

 * You can use a different type of pasta if you prefer.
 I rarely eat pasta but when I do, I prefer chickpea or lentil pastas.
-They are much higher fiber and lower in carbohydrates.
+They are much higher fiber and higher in protein

 ** Some brands that offer pole-caught, sustainable tuna are: Wild Planet, Safe Catch, Blue Harbor, American Tuna and tuna sold at Trader Joe's stores.